About The Mayor Law Firm

 Frequently, clients are under the impression that lawyers only get involved in large, complex settlements with multi-million dollar awards.
 The truth is most settlements from motor vehicle accidents, where there are no serious injuries, deaths, or recurring medical treatments, is less than $100,000.

-While most of our clients are located in Oregon’s large metropolitan areas including Portland, Eugene, Salem, Gresham, Hillsborough, and Beaverton, we serve and will meet clients throughout all areas in Oregon.
-In the past few years we have provided legal services to clients in all of Oregon’s largest counties including Multnomah, Washington, Clackamas, Lane, Marion, Jackson, Deschutes, Linn, Douglas, and Yamhill Counties.
+While most of our clients are located in Oregon’s large metropolitan areas including Portland, Eugene, Salem, Gresham, Hillsboro, and Beaverton, we serve and will meet clients throughout all areas in Oregon.
+In the past few years, we have provided legal services to clients in all of Oregon’s largest counties including Multnomah, Washington, Clackamas, Lane, Marion, Jackson, Deschutes, Linn, Douglas, and Yamhill Counties.

 As my Oregon Personal Injury Attorney, what legal services will you provide and to what standards of professional conduct?